Pneumonia

 Under normal circumstances, the lungs are sterile.
 Pathogens can enter through inhalation, by hematogenous spread, from a contiguous focus of infection, or most commonly by aspiration of oropharyngeal secretions (almost 50% of healthy men aspirate some oropharyngeal contents during sleep).
 Infection can also follow inhalation of aerosolized droplets, as occurs with tuberculosis.

-Defenses against pulmonary colonization include cough mucociliary clearance, and other innate immune defenses.
-Impaired cough reflexes (drugs, alcohol, neuromuscular disease), or impaired ciliary transport (smoking, CF, COPD) increase the likelihood of developing pneumonia.
+Defenses against pulmonary colonization include cough, mucociliary clearance, and other innate immune defenses.
+Impaired normal defense mechanisms frequently contribute to the development of pneumonia.
+These can include:

-Infection can spread along airways and through alveolar walls.
+Infection can spread along airways and through alveolar walls, and exudative inflammation results.

 Lobar Pneumonia: